Air and Surface Virus Neutraliser

 Air Sterilisation using UVC and HEPA Technology

-The Expanse draws air in to its extraction vents which are specifically located at shoulder height, so as to to capture as many virus particles as possible.
-The air then passes through a medical-grade HEPA filter, trapping any larger contaminants, and finally through a high intensity UVC chamber, capable of delivering a dose of over 240J/M3.
-The high power, variable fan can circulate up to 2000 meters cubed of air per hour - enough to give 9 air cycles per hour in an average 50 person office space
+The Expanse draws air into its extraction vents which are specifically located at shoulder height, so as to capture as many virus particles as possible.
+The air then passes through a medical-grade HEPA 13 filter, trapping any larger contaminants, and finally through a high intensity UVC chamber, capable of delivering a dose of over 240J/M3.
+The high power, variable fan can circulate up to 2000 metres cubed of air per hour - enough to give 9 air cycles per hour in an average 50 person office space.

 Advanced Monitoring Technology and